stefanomolinari123/RT_Assignment1/README.md

 The first assignment consists on the development of a software program, written in python language, which drives the robot around the desired path.

-The robot in the path must not collide with the walls, represented with the golden token, and must grab the silver tokens bringing them 180 degress behind.
+The robot in the path must not collide with the walls, represented with the golden token, and must grab the silver tokens bringing them 180 degrees behind.

 This program is based on the `R.see` method, which makes the robot doing things written before.